 When will this study be recruiting?

-This study will soon be recruiting participants across the UK, Europe and North America.
-A full list of recruiting centres will be listed here once recruitment begins.
+We have currently recruited two families to the BIOJUME pedigree study.
+This study will soon be recruiting more participants across the UK, Europe and North America.
+A full list of recruiting centres will be listed here once further recruitment happens.

 What will participants be asked to do?